gar1t/oscon-2014-tutorial/README.md

 	$ cd erlang-tutorial
 	$ vagrant init

+Change image in configuration file to:

+    config.vm.box = "ubuntu-erlang"

 If you want to forward X11 from the Vagrant server (used for graphical applications), add this line to the `Vagrantfile` in your project: